-Our client is one of Australia’s leading international airport operators serving over 2m passengers a year.
+Our client is one of Australia’s leading international airport operators serving over 2 million passengers every year.

 Due to the rapidly changing nature of an airport environment, the client wanted to understand the impact to their operations when demand changed (e.g., COVID disruptions, or a flight schedule change), the cost/benefit trade-offs of reducing passenger queue lengths and wait times by increasing staffing, and to understand the impact of large capital expansions of the airport.

 Forecast worked with the client to design and develop a digital simulator (or digital twin) of the airport that connects to the operational data and integrates with business logic to simulate the passenger movements, aircraft, and staff activities.
 This enabled the airport to analyse passenger movements, queue lengths, and wait times in detail across the short, medium and long term.

 Working closely with the client we conducted a series of workshops to fully understand each part of the airports operations and plan out the scope of work.
 Due to the highly customised and highly dynamic nature of a digital twin, Forecast proposed to use the 3D design principle of Digital Twins, that is:

 Decentralised: there should be no single decision-making point of operating flow.
 The software components of Digital Twin should be able to evolve independently.